TZstatsADS/Fall2016-proj5-grp9/README.md

 	+ Learn the movie/movie poster trend in the past five years!

 + 2.Face/Text Detection
-	+ Is your poster easy-to-read?
+	+ Is your poster well featured and easy-to-read?

 + 3.Movie Genre Predition
 	+ How will a poster viewer perceive your poster?

 + 4.Box Office Predition
 	+ Will your movie be a big success?

 ## Project Process
    Descriptions are in the project.rmd file in lib